manyoso/haltt4llm/README.md

 matter that doesn't require a more complex regex or parser.
 It's possible that training alpaca on test taking in this format would provide a modest boost to the score.

+The amazing standout is the new GP4All model which was trained on ~800k new prompts generated from GPT-3.5 output.
+In fact, this model is outscoring GPT-3.5 itself on the real trivia set by a wide margin and still managing to finish second in the fake hallucination test with a very respectable 74.16% correct!

 In the future it will be interesting to see how GPT-4 fares in comparison to GPT-3.5 with this test.
 Also, would be nice to establish a baseline for